blossomin/blossomin.github.io/_pages/about.md

 Welcome!

-I am a senior student at [Computer Science](https://cs.pku.edu.cn/) Department in [Peking University](https://www.pku.edu.cn).
-I have worked on Database and Computer Architecture.
-I will work on cloud computing system, especially serverless computing!
+I am a Ph.D. student at [Computer Science and Engineering](https://cse.hkust.edu.hk/) Department in [The Hong Kong University of Science and Technology](https://hkust.edu.hk), where I’m supervised by Prof. Wei Wang and Prof. Shuai Wang.
+Prior to that, I received my B.Sci. degree in Computer Science from Peking University in 2022.

 News:
 ======
-* 01/2022.
-I will join Alibaba Cloud in Feb!
-* 07/2021.
-No news for now!
+* No news for now!

 Publications:
 ======